Clarksj4/TurnSystemUnity/README.md

 _TurnEnding_: Called when __this__ entity's turn has ended. __Example Usage:__ Check quest objectives (e.g. is the object standing in a particular spot), hide the turn notification, etc

+---

+## Multiple turn orders

+It is possible to nest turn orders.

 - Add event listeners for the desired events: